Love, Now

 Love, Now (真愛趁現在 (Zhen Ai Chen Xian Zai)) is a 2012 to 2013 Taiwanese modern romance comedy drama television series created and developed by SETTV.
 It stars Annie Chen and George Hu as the main leads, with Bobby Dou, Harry Chang from Taiwanese band Da Mouth and Vivi Lee as the supporting leads.
 The drama is about regular everyday life, especially finding love while juggling a busy career, and going through and overcoming problems together.

 Written and produced from the same team as Sanlih's 2011 to 2012 hit romance drama "Inborn Pair".
 Filming began on September 16, 2012 and finished on March 3, 2013.
 It began airing on SETTV ETTV on October 31, 2012 weekly from Monday to Thursday.
 Each episode has a 45-minute running time.
 The final episode aired on March 5, 2013 with 72 episodes total, 8 less than the originally intended 80 episodes.
 This is the first Sanlih drama that has overseas filming.

 Synopsis

 Yang Yi Ru is a workaholic who never had time to take a break.
-Her family and friends decided to pull a prank on her to slow her down.
-They conned her into believing she only had six months to live, then packed her off to a vacation spot to clear her mind.
-She spent her first day on a sunny beach lamenting to a stranger that she wished she had the time to meet Mr. Right, get married, and have kids.
+Her family and friends decide to pull a prank on her to slow her down.
+They con her into believing she only had six months to live, then pack her off to a vacation spot to clear her mind.
+She spends her first day on a sunny beach lamenting to a stranger that she wished she had the time to meet Mr. Right, get married, and have kids.
 Unbeknownst to her, the stranger was a man from her past who was in love with her when they met years ago.
-He proposed to her the next day and she married him, but when the prank was revealed, her new husband felt cheated and unleashed his wrath on her.
+He proposes to her the next day and she marries him, but when the prank is revealed, her new husband feels cheated and unleashes his wrath on her.